Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 What Are Signs Your Data Has Been Compromised?

-If you have looked through your email’s spam folder, you can confirm hackers and scammers are still a huge problem online.
+If you ever look through your email’s spam folder, it’s easy to confirm that hackers and scammers are still a huge problem online.
 Whenever you’ve clicked a link, signed up for a newsletter, perused social media, or created an account on a new shopping site, your data has been collected, shared, sold, or potentially leaked in a data breach.
 With all of this happening at once, how can you tell if your accounts or passwords have been hacked?
+The following are three telltale signs that your data is under attack or compromised.

 Unusual account activity

-It may be an email that you just purchased something from Amazon or a notification from Google that someone has just tried to log in to your account.
-You may notice mysterious charges on your credit card that weren’t yours.
-Any time you notice a change you didn’t make or see unfamiliar browsing or purchase information, be wary.
+You may get an email that you just purchased something from Amazon or a notification from Google that someone has just tried to log in to your account.
+You may notice mysterious charges on your credit card that you didn’t make.
+Any time you notice a change or see unfamiliar browsing or purchase information, be wary.

 Sudden device performance drops

-Spyware and malware can take a toll on your device’s performance.
-You may notice a drop in speed or experience crashes.
-This is usually a good time to perform a total antivirus and malware scan and look through your recently installed apps to see if there’s anything new you don’t remember installing.
+Spyware and malware can take a significant toll on your device’s performance.
+If you notice a drop in speed or experience crashes, it’s a good sign to perform a total antivirus and malware scan.
+Look through your recently installed apps to see if there’s anything new you don’t remember installing.

 Your homepage has been changed